 Oh.
 “Yeah.
 That’d be good for you.”
+No killing.
+Just suspicious activity.
+That was good for Papyrus.
 Sans looked back at the family profile Papyrus drug up.
 “Human assassin.
 Totally can handle that.
 Just like our old job.”

 “Sans.
 Don’t do anything you don’t have to,” Papyrus warned him.
 “Also.
 Well.”

 “Yes, but she’s pregnant.
 Very good excuse not to get involved as much,” Papyrus said with a wink.
 “Nothing wrong with that.
-And no worries, all of the family have been called away too.
-They are all expecting a very long special journey, and all of the family has been set up with temporary housing.
+And, no worries, all of the family have been called away too.
+They are all expecting a very long special journey, and all of the family have been set up with temporary housing.
 Apparently it happens.”

 “I don’t know much of anything.”
 Papyrus printed out the sheet.
 “It’s time to start getting monsters straightened out.
-Considering you have the one they want, I suggest you head out first.
-Home is far away from here.”
+Considering you have the human they want, I suggest you head out first.
+Your home is hours away from here.”

 “How far is it from yours?”
 Sans asked.